Unboxed-Software/solana-course/content/mwa-deep-dive.md

 }>;
 ```

+Our logic will determine which of these to use when resolving the request.

-Now that we have all that context, we can put everything together in a new file `screens/AuthorizeDappRequestScreen.tsx`:
+Now that we have all that context, we can put everything together in a new file called `screens/AuthorizeDappRequestScreen.tsx`:

 ```tsx
 import 'fast-text-encoding';
 import React from "react";